• Days

 Q- Does the salary received by faculty (on contract) come under 194J?

 It mainly depends on whether an employer-employee relationship exists or not.
-If no employer-employee relationship is there and TDS deducted under 194J, it can be treated as professional services.
+If no employer-employee relationship is there and TDS is deducted under 194J, it can be treated as professional services.

 Q- How much will the TDS company deduct if I do multiple short assignments as a consultant (say a week-long assignment comes to 12000 INR and another to 8000 INR)?